Xi Jinping: Fujian

+Zhejiang

 In 2002, Xi left Fujian and took up leading political positions in neighbouring Zhejiang.
 He eventually took over as provincial Party Committee secretary after several months as acting governor, occupying a top provincial office for the first time in his career.
 In 2002, he was elected a full member of the 16th Central Committee, marking his ascension to the national stage.
 While in Zhejiang, Xi presided over reported growth rates averaging 14% per year.
-His career in Zhejiang was marked by a tough and straightforward stance against corrupt officials.
+During this period, Zhejiang increasingly transitioned away from heavy industry.
+Xi's career in Zhejiang was marked by a tough and straightforward stance against corrupt officials.
 This earned him a name in the national media and drew the attention of China's top leaders.
+Between 2004 and 2007, Li Qiang acted as Xi's chief of staff through his position as secretary-general of the Zhejiang Party Committee, where they developed close mutual ties.
+During this period, Xi and Li drafted the Double Eight Strategy, which listed eight comparative advantages of Zhejiang and eight corresponding actions to improve the province.

+Shanghai

 Following the dismissal of Shanghai Party secretary Chen Liangyu in September 2006 due to a social security fund scandal, Xi was transferred to Shanghai in March 2007, where he was the party secretary there for seven months.
+While in Shanghai, he worked on preserving unity of the local party organisation.
+He pledged there would be no 'purges' during his administration, despite the fact many local officials were thought to have been implicated in the Chen Liangyu corruption scandal.
 In Shanghai, Xi avoided controversy and was known for strictly observing party discipline.
 For example, Shanghai administrators attempted to earn favour with him by arranging a special train to shuttle him between Shanghai and Hangzhou for him to complete handing off his work to his successor as Zhejiang party secretary Zhao Hongzhu.
 However, Xi reportedly refused to take the train, citing a loosely enforced party regulation that stipulated that special trains can only be reserved for "national leaders".
-While in Shanghai, he worked on preserving unity of the local party organisation.
-He pledged there would be no 'purges' during his administration, despite the fact many local officials were thought to have been implicated in the Chen Liangyu corruption scandal.
 On most issues, Xi largely echoed the line of the central leadership.
+He developed a reputation in his early career for avoiding controversy and not making political opponents.